Spontaneous labor likelihood generally rises after 37 weeks and is most common around 39 to 40 weeks, though exact timing varies by pregnancy.

 The Early Term Period: Weeks 34 to 36

-Labor before 37 weeks is classified as preterm and carries risks like respiratory issues or developmental delays for the baby.
-Therefore, spontaneous labor in this window is uncommon and usually triggered by complications such as infections or uterine abnormalities.
+Labor before 37 weeks is classified as preterm and carries risks like breathing problems, feeding difficulty, temperature instability, and other newborn complications.
+Therefore, spontaneous labor in this window is not considered routine and may be associated with complications such as infection, cervical insufficiency, placental problems, uterine abnormalities, or other maternal or fetal concerns.

-Still, about 5-10% of labors begin spontaneously during these weeks due to various maternal or fetal factors.
-Medical teams closely monitor such pregnancies to manage risks effectively.
+Some labors do begin spontaneously during these weeks due to maternal or fetal factors.
+Medical teams closely monitor such pregnancies to manage risks effectively and to decide whether labor should be delayed, supported, or allowed to continue depending on the situation.

 The Transition Phase: Weeks 37 to 39

-Once pregnancy hits week 37, babies are considered early term but generally mature enough to thrive outside the womb.
-The body starts producing more prostaglandins and oxytocin receptors increase in uterine muscle cells, making contractions easier.
+Once pregnancy reaches week 37, babies are considered early term rather than preterm, but that does not mean every baby is equally ready compared with 39 or 40 weeks.
+The body starts producing more labor-related changes, prostaglandin activity increases, and oxytocin receptors in uterine muscle cells become more responsive, making contractions easier to coordinate.

-During this phase, chances of spontaneous labor jump significantly—from roughly 15% at week 37 to nearly 40% by week 39.
-Many first-time moms feel early signs like mild contractions or cervical changes during this period.
+During this phase, chances of spontaneous labor rise noticeably.
+Many first-time moms feel early signs like mild contractions, pelvic pressure, mucus plug changes, or cervical changes during this period, although these signs do not always mean active labor is about to begin immediately.

 The Due Date Window: Week 40 Peak Chances

-At this point, cervical ripening accelerates dramatically, and contractions become more frequent and intense naturally.
-Most babies arrive within this window without medical intervention.
+At this point, cervical ripening may become more noticeable, contractions may become more frequent, and the uterus may respond more strongly to labor hormones.
+Many babies arrive within this window without medical intervention.

 The Late Term Decline: Weeks 41 to Beyond Week 42